rayandasoriya/100DaysOfCode/README.md

 ## Day 67
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to return the difference between two strings Refer to Day67/Problem 1.pdf for more information regarding the problem.
+1. The problem is related to return the difference between two strings.
+Refer to Day67/Problem 1.pdf for more information regarding the problem.
 2. The problem is to print the first bad version.
 Refer to Day67/Problem 2.pdf for detailed information.

+## Day 68
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to return the nukber which is present only once.
+Refer to Day68/Problem 1.pdf for more information regarding the problem.
+2. The problem is to check if it is a perfect number.
+Refer to Day68/Problem 2.pdf for detailed information.